shivshankardayal/full-website/algebra/source/ns.rst

 this fraction :math:`\frac{a}{b}` is an irrational numbers and there are infinite such irrational numbers.

-8. **Decimal form of an irational number is neither terminating nor recurring** For example \:math:`sqrt{5}=1.732...`
+8. **Decimal form of an irrational number is neither terminating nor recurring** For example \:math:`sqrt{5}=1.732...`

 9. **Real numbers:** All rational and irrational numbers are also